brkline/brkline.github.io/udacity/weather-journal-app/README.md

 ## Quickstart

-1. Download the zip or clone the directory to your computer.
+1. Download the zip to your computer or clone the repository.
 2. From inside the directory created during cloning or extraction, install the required depedencies.
 3. Start the server with `node server.js`.
 4. Using your web browser, go to <http://localhost:50001/>.